SmartMedia: Structure

+Use

 SmartMedia cards can be used in a standard 3.5" floppy drive by means of a FlashPath adapter.
 This remains one of SmartMedia's most distinctive features.
 This method was not without its own disadvantages, as it required special drivers offering only very basic file read/write capability (or read-only on Macintosh systems) and was limited to floppy-disk transfer speeds.
 However, this was not so troublesome in the earlier days of the format, when card sizes were limited (generally 8–16 MB), and USB interfaces were both uncommon and low-speed, with digital cameras connecting by "high-speed" serial links that themselves needed drivers and special transfer programs.
 The 15 minutes taken to read a nearly full 16 MB card directly to hard disk by Flashpath using the slowest (128 kbit/s) PC floppy controller was still simpler and slightly faster than the quickest reliable (115.2 kbit/s) serial link, without the need for connection, synching and thumbnail previewing, and only beaten by expensive parallel-port-based external card readers that could do the same job in 2 minutes or less (≳1000 kbit/s, comparable to USB 1.0) when connected to a compatible high-speed ECP or EPP port (and ~5 minutes using a basic PPT in failsafe mode).

 Typically, SmartMedia cards were used as storage for portable devices, in a form that could easily be removed for access by a PC.
 For example, pictures taken with a digital camera would be stored as image files on a SmartMedia card.
 A user could copy the images to a computer with a SmartMedia reader.
 A reader was typically a small box connected by USB or some other serial connection.
-Modern computers, both laptops and desktops, occasionally have SmartMedia slots built in.
-While availability of dedicated SmartMedia readers has dropped off, readers that read multiple card types (such as 4-in-1, 10-in-1) continue to include the format, but even these have decreased in quantity, with many dropping SmartMedia in favour of MicroSD and/or Memory Stick Micro.
+Computers, both laptops and desktops, occasionally had SmartMedia slots built in until the mid-2000's, for instance the 2005 Toshiba Tecra A4.
+While availability of dedicated SmartMedia readers has dropped off, readers that read multiple card types (such as 4-in-1, 10-in-1) continued production, but even these have decreased in quantity over time, with many dropping SmartMedia in favour of microSD and/or Memory Stick Micro.
+As of August 2024 only legacy card readers remain in production.

-Some digital audio production equipment of the early 2000s relied on SmartMedia storage, such as the Yamaha QY100 Music Sequencer, Roland MC-09 “PhraseLab” synthesizer, and Korg Triton LE workstation.